reactjs/react-modal/docs/index.md

      to be applied if desired.
      This attribute is `dialog` by default. */}

+  preventScroll={
+    false
+  /* Boolean indicating if the modal should use the preventScroll flag when
+     restoring focus to the element that had focus prior to its display. */}

   parentSelector={
     () => document.body
   /* Function that will be called to get the parent element